dylanlan/dylanlan.github.io/qol.md

 permalink: /qol/
 ---

-A random and incomplete list of various known bugs or quality of life suggestions for Darkages!
+A random and incomplete list of various known bugs or suggested improvements for Darkages!

 If you're curious about bugs / features of this site itself, check out its own [Website QoL]({{ site.data.urls.blog_qol }}) page